Naked, Nude, Bare Who Can Say "What NOT To Wear..."

 All dressed up and some place to go?
 The show has a hair stylist to give you whoo new do, to die for.

 Little frightens the dynamic duo of London & Kelley so don't hesitate to sign on as their next Fashion Victim.
 It also doesn't hurt to catch an eye full of how they snazz up others.
 Watching average working moms morph from ashes-version of Cinderella to the Glass Slipper Goddess is a true joy.
 If you appreciate watching other people filled with happy surprise you'll enjoy it.
-Okay, I do, there is enough gloom, doom, car wrecks, disaster, danger, killing, murdered children...
+Okay, I do, there is enough gloom, doom, car wrecks, disaster, danger, killing, murdered children ...
 I like a happy ending.

 Serious cases are seriously welcomed by WNTW - they've turned around the lives of people who truly needed it.
 Over worked frazzled moms, cancer survivors, and men, 'com'on down, they'll fix you up too.
 Everybody's got an opportunity to become a show contestant.

 Meantime "What To Wear" in your private life?
 Stacey tells Oprah it's good to have flesh colored undergarments beneath white summer clothing.
 There's more, we'll save it for the next news flash released by the show.
-Till then, you now know how to best share your not so bare.
+Till then, you now know how to best share you're not so bare.

 Related Entertainment News